11 Tips to Getting Your Guest Blog Right from the Start

 10. Demonstrate Credibility

 When a blog invites guest posts, it places its own credibility on the line.
-While the guest bloggers may be third parties, what they write on reflects on the competence, judgement and reputation of the host blog.
+While the guest bloggers may be third parties, what they write on reflects on the competence, judgment, and reputation of the host blog.
 Therefore, you must show in your pitch that you have the knowledge and experience to write on the topic you propose.
 The last thing any blog needs is to be caught up in ridicule because an assertion made in one of its blog posts was obviously incorrect.

 If you have posts you’ve written before on your website or elsewhere, this is the point where you provide links to them.
-Even if you’ve never blogged before, list your credentials such as work experience, education, certifications and awards.
+Even if you’ve never blogged before, list your credentials such as work experience, education, certifications, and awards.

 11. Green Light?
 Put Your Best Foot Forward

 If you get a positive response and are asked to proceed with writing a guest post, give it your best shot.
-Clearly, the host blog was impressed enough by your credentials, past articles and the topic idea, to want you to write on it.
+Clearly, the host blog was impressed enough by your credentials, past articles, and the topic idea, to want you to write on it.
 You must strive to live up to or exceed this first impression by creating a guest blog that’s a masterpiece.

 When you think about your guest post being successful, don’t be overly fixated on making it go viral.
 Going viral is as much about luck as it is about content.
 Instead, always imagine how your post would be perceived in front of industry-leading experts.
-So spend as much time as you need (within reason of course) to create a high quality article.
+So spend as much time as you need (within reason of course) to create a high-quality article.

 To make sure, contract a copy editor to go through the work and confirm that there aren’t any spelling and grammar errors.
 If you want to really open up opportunities for future guest blogging, you must think of each post as the resume for your next pitch.
 Make it count.